CalmWookie/R4DCB08-Python/README.md

 ### Temperature Reading Issues
 1. **"No sensor" readings**:
    - Check DS18B20 sensor connections
-   - Verify sensor power supply (3.3V or 5V)
+   - Verify if sensors is powered by checking voltage between 5V and ground, also D* line should have about 5 V to ground
-   - Test sensors individually
+   - Test sensors individually or replace with known working sensors

 2. **Incorrect temperature values**:
    - Check temperature corrections with `read-corrections`